michaelbarone/cursor-working-memory/README.md

 ## Quickly Adding Future Tasks

+A future task is a quick note for something you want to turn into a plan later.

 To quickly add tasks to the Future Tasks section in plan.md, follow these prompts:

 1. **Add a single future task**: